Nllii/Chem_1311/README.md

 ### Chem_1311 Basic chem cal files

-### Credits to the creators you can find all the files at [here](https://www.ticalc.org/)  some of this files this have been  repo have been editted to fit the ti-84 plus ce screen:
+### Credits to the creators you can find all the files at [here](https://www.ticalc.org/) some of the files in the repo have been editted to fit the ti-84 plus ce screen: